deepaksood619/deepaksood619.github.io/readme.md

 ## Size of Wiki

-Below are my 1900+ notes & their relations visualized.
+Below are my 2100+ notes & their relations visualized using Obsidian.

 ![All Notes Visualized in an Obsidian Graph](notes-visualized.jpg)

 ![All Notes Visualized Zoomed in an Obsidian Graph](notes-visualized-zoom.jpg)

 This wiki is large.
-130,000+ lines of markdown (calculated with [loc](https://github.com/cgag/loc))
+137,000+ lines of markdown (calculated with [loc](https://github.com/cgag/loc))

 ```bash
 loc